mvysny/vaadin-on-kotlin/docs/navigating.md

 The `queryMap` is a `Map<String, List<String>>` containing the parsed query string.
 Since a key may be present multiple times in the query, the map maps key to a list of values.
 That's why the `"lang"` key will be mapped to a list containing one item, `"en"`.

-The `parameterList` is a `Map<Int, String>` of unnamed parameters, mapping from parameter index to the parameter value.
+The `parameterList` is a `Map<Int, String>` of unnamed parameters, mapping from 0-based parameter index to the parameter value.
+The first parameter will be stored under the key of `0`, the second under the key of `1` etc.

 ## Navigating to views